Post-reduction inference for confidence sets of models: Closing discussion

 If the modelling assumptions are accepted, the exact analytic calculations of the present paper provide insight, reduce approximation errors, and considerably reduce computation relative to approaches based on Monte Carlo sampling.

 A natural first reaction to the tables in \S \ref{secSim} is that the number of models in the confidence set is inconveniently large.
 This is an honest reflection of the limitations of the data, and emphasises the dangers of reporting a single model when many are compatible with the data at the chosen significance level.
-Statistics can take us no further, and any choice between models in the confidence set requires either additional data or subject-matter expertise.
+Statistical analysis can go no further, and any choice between models in the confidence set requires either additional data or subject-matter expertise.
 Cox and Battey (2017) discuss how one might extract compact messages from large confidence sets of models.
 Specifically, among the large number of models reported in their supplementary material, two variables, call them $v_1$ and $v_2$, are present in 96\% and 94\% of cases.
 In 78\% of the models in which $v_2$ is not present, another variable, $v_3$, is present in its place, and only 1\% of models include neither $v_2$ nor $v_3$.

-If prediction is the sole objective, an arbitrary well-fitting model, such as that selected by the lasso, will be equally effective and there is no need for a confidence set of models, although they could be used to provide a confidence distribution for predictions as discussed in Section S3 of the supplement of Lewis and Battey (2025).
+If prediction is the sole objective, an arbitrary well-fitting model, such as that selected by the lasso, will typically suffice, and a confidence set of models is unnecessary.
+Confidence sets may nevertheless be used to form confidence distributions for predictions, as discussed in Section S3 of the supplement of Lewis and Battey (2025).

-\subsection{Acknowledgements}
+\section{Acknowledgements}

 HB is grateful to James Hanley for sharing a preprint of Hanley and Roy (2025).
-EPSRC fellowship EP/T01864X/1 is gratefully acknowledged.
+We thank two reviewers and the associate editor for detailed reading, thoughtful suggestions, and for indicating an oversight in the proof of Proposition 2.
+EPSRC fellowship EP/T01864X/1 (to HB) is gratefully acknowledged.